ICLUB

 ICLUB is a global community of angel investment clubs founded by Viktoriya Tihipko's TA Ventures in 2018.
 ICLUB's clubs invest in startups sourced, approved and invested by the European venture fund TA Ventures.
 ICLUB acts as an intermediary between startups and private investors.

+As of May 2025, ICLUB has made investments of over $65 million in 94 companies, all with funds from its platform's users.